Abstract Variation Lozenger No. 3, 1980

 110 x 114 x 98 inches

-Laumeier Sculpture Park Collection, gift of Judy and Adam Aronson
+Laumeier Sculpture Park Collection, gift of Judith and Adam Aronson

 Ernest Trova's Abstract Variation series reflects his interest in the precarious balance of chaos and order.
 The artworks in this series vary in scale, from modest to monumental, and were made of either COR-TEN or painted steel.
 Abstract Variation Lozenger No. 3, 1980, made of stainless steel, illustrates the effect of elements resting against one another as it implies immanent collapse.